What is a status record?

 A flag called “interrupt disable” operates by enabling or disabling the operation of interrupts, which are instructions that temporarily interrupt certain operations so that other operations can be performed.
 When this particular flag is set, interrupts are not allowed to operate, but when it is cleared, interrupts are allowed.
 Another flag called the decimal flag allows the processor to follow a more advanced binary mode to perform perfect arithmetic equations.
 When the flag is set, it uses this advanced binary mode.
 Another register bit is the break flag bit, which is set when the Force Break (BRK) command is executed.

-See also What is a broadband modem?
+See also What is a hard update?

 An overflow flag is set during arithmetic operations if an operation produces an invalid result.
 The negative flag is set if the result of the most recent operation has it set to 1.
 One last flag, called bit 5, has no name and is always set to 1.
 This particular bit is essentially not used by programmers.